Powered by Blogger.

 2 comments:

-Unknown May 31, 2012 at 1:14 AM
+Anonymous, May 31, 2012 at 1:14 AM

 Brush your hair before you shower in the morning.
 Throughout the night your hair can knot up a lot.
 Brushing your hair before you shower reduces tangling when washing it in the shower.